 World Trade Center Health Program Data Center

 Our staff at Icahn School of Medicine has become profoundly aware of the physical and mental health problems that confront the WTC responder population.
-We have become deeply knowledgeable about the complex social milieu in which responders live.
-We are proud and honored to do our work on behalf of those WTC responders who gave so much to us after September 11, 2001.
+We are proud and honored to do our work on behalf of the WTC responders who gave so much to us after September 11, 2001.